-Align department and cabinet member goals with district strategic plan.
+Mign department and cabinet member goals with district strategic plan.

-Conduct facility study to determine how our outdoor facilities should be improved to meet the needs of the district.

-Develop a structure at the middle level that supports student voice and choice.

-Provide staff development opportunities that are aligned to the district strategic plan while offering individual choice.

-Learn about and plan for changes required by the new federal law, Every Student Succeeds Act (ESSA)

-Plan to renew and expand district 1:1 technology program.

-Increase support structures for academic and emotional development.

-Align coaching supports to individual and building goals.
+- \Conduct facility study to ensure were meeting the needs of all areas.
+Currently investigating the need to expand our early childhood facilities. - \Develop a structure at the middle level that supports student voice and choice. - \Provide staff development opportunities that are aligned to the district strategic plan while offering individual choice. - \Learn about and plan for changes required by the new federal law, Every Student Succeeds Act (ESSA) - \Plan to renew and sustain district 1:1 technology program. - \Increase support structures for academic and emotional development. - \Align coaching supports to individual and building goals.